Seeking Accreditation with the Council on Occupational Education

 1. Submit a Letter of Intent to Seek Candidacy with COE

-The letter should simply state the name, address and chief administrative officer of the institution and include a request for a candidate application.
+The letter should simply state the name, address and chief administrative officer of the institution and include a request for a candidate application and include a request for Candidate Academy information.

 2. Attend a Candidate Academy

-There are three Academy workshops each year: in April, July and November.
-Registration information is available on the Council’s web site beginning two months in advance of the workshops.
+There are three Academy workshops each year: in March, July, and November.
+Registration information is generally available on the Council’s web site beginning two months in advance of the workshops.
 A school must send a representative to the Candidate Academy before it submits an application for candidacy.
-The Academy must be attended no later than six months and no earlier than 18 months before the date of the school’s accreditation visit.
+The Academy must be attended no earlier than 18 months before the estimated date of the school’s accreditation visit.

 3. Submit a Candidate Application

-Included with the completed application, the school should send copies of the audited financial report representing the institution’s most recent fiscal year and a check covering the application fee ($1,500.00), annual dues (see Handbook of Accreditation, 2012 Edition, p.
-21 in the Documents section of this site for the dues table), and (for non-public institutions) the candidate site visit deposit ($2,000.00).
+Included with the completed application the school should send a copy of the audited financial report representing the institution’s most recent fiscal year and a check covering the application fee ($1,500.00), annual dues (see Handbook of Accreditation in the Documents section of this site for the dues table), and (for non-public institutions) the candidate site visit deposit ($3,000.00).

 4. Host a Candidate Team Visit